scargile55/scargile55/README.md

 -------

-#⚡ Fun fact: I like watching anime and playing the guitar
+#⚡ Fun fact: I enjoy watching anime, playing the guitar and art museums

 <!---
 scargile55/scargile55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.